der-bew/alx-zero_day/README.md

-This project is creted for Alx school projects
+This project is created for Alx school projects alx-zero_day